Skip to content

 Understanding Caffeine in Tea

-While you might assume that caffeine is only found in coffee, it is a natural stimulant that is found in various plants, including the Camellia Sinensis plant, which is the source of all true teas (black, green, oolong, and white).
+While you might assume that caffeine is only found in coffee, it is a natural stimulant that is found in various plants, including the Camellia Sinensis plant, which is the source of all true teas such as black, green, oolong, and white.
 According to Healthline, this magical compound works by blocking the action of adenosine, a brain chemical that promotes sleep.
 As a result, caffeine helps you feel more alert and energized.

 Black Tea: The Bold and Caffeinated Choice